 3 credits.
 A study of the prose of major American writers from the dawn of modernism to the 1950s.
-Prerequisite(s): ENG1303 and (ENG1304 or ENG1305 or ENG1306)
+Prerequisite(s): ENG1303 or ENG1304 or ENG1305 or ENG1306

-ENG3004 Twentieth Century American Literature 3 credits.
+ENG3004 Twentieth Century American Literature

+3 credits.
 Analysis of selected works of American fiction, drama, and nonfiction from WWII to the present.
-Prerequisite(s): ENG1303 and (ENG1304 or ENG1305 or ENG1306)